HalahRaadSalih/JS-Design-Patterns/readme.md

  There is three types of design patterns.

+ - **Creational design patterns** : These are concerned with creating objects.
+Some examples of creational design patterns:

+ 	- Consructor.
+ 	- Factory.
+ 	- Abstract.
+ 	- Protoype.
- - Creational design patterns.
+ 	- Singleton.
- -
+ 	- Builder.